holgerbrandl/krangl/docs/bier_slides_june2016/krangl_intro.md

   });
 ```

-Seriously, What else  ???
+Seriously for the No1 programming language, what else please  ???
 ![](.images/tiobe_june_2016.jpg)

 ---
 # Awesome ways to do it.
 Apache Spark

 ![](.images/spark_web_header.jpg)
-* huge depedency tree
+* Huge depedency tree
-* just sql
-* too much for many applications
+* Too _much_ for many applications
+* _Just_ SQL for more complex queries

-Query execution in Spark:
-The Catalyst query optimizer creates the physical Execution Plan for DataFrames
+Query execution model in Spark: The Catalyst query optimizer that creates the physical Execution Plan:

 ![](.images/spark_query_execution.jpg)